 Relevant for this indicator are companies that make a "Positive contribution", categorized into those with ecological and social contributions.
 A "Positive contribution" is defined as revenue generated from products or services that exceed a threshold set by Vontobel and contribute to 15 of the 17 Sustainable Development Goals (SDGs).
 SDGs 16 and 17, which relate to corporate governance, cannot be systematically attributed to specific companies or investments and are therefore excluded from consideration.
 The SDGs are a global blueprint for achieving a better world for people and our planet by 2030 and were adopted by all member states of the United Nations in 2015.

-Companies with connection to controversial weapons
+Companies with ties to controversial weapons

-Controversial weapons include cluster munitions, anti-personnel mines, biological/chemical weapons, blinding laser weapons, incendiary weapons, and/or non-detectable fragments.
+Controversial weapons include cluster munitions, landmines, biological or chemical weapons, depleted uranium weapons, blinding laser weapons, incendiary weapons and/or undetectable fragments.

 Companies with links to fossil fuels